 In a public situation, or even in a private business meeting, the questions you put don’t only offer you information, but also serve as a business card, if you know how to use it.
 Of course, if you use it ONLY as a business card… you know what people do with them mostly… they throw them away.
-Still, it’ better to have a nice business card then none at all, isn’t it?
+Still, it’s better to have a nice business card than none at all, isn’t it?

 So these are a few questions to ask yourself before putting questions in a professional environment:

 1. Do I really have anything valuable to get as an answer in this context?

 For example, in a presentation in which people listen for information, a structure is required.
 If you have anything to add, is it appropriate for the structure designed by the speaker?

 2. Would anybody else care about knowing the answer to this question?

 If not, better send it in private or later.
 Or else, what you ask will say a lot about what only you care about.

 3. Is it the appropriate moment to say this?
 Is it my turn to speak?

 Most people are in their own internal dialogue, too busy to notice whether there is any place for someone else’s dialogue.
 Some people live the most part of their lives in their internal dialogue, without having real communication with the outside world.
 There are, still, some moments, when they are receptive.
 Are you receptive enough to get them?
 Are you paying enough attention to the information you’re already receiving?